hashicorp/terraform-provider-azurerm/website/docs/r/redis_enterprise_database.html.markdown

 * `name` - (Optional) The name which should be used for this Redis Enterprise Database.
 Currently the acceptable value for this argument is `default`.
 Defaults to `default`.
 Changing this forces a new Redis Enterprise Database to be created.

-* `resource_group_name` - (Required) The name of the Resource Group where the Redis Enterprise Database should exist.
+* `resource_group_name` - (Optional) The name of the Resource Group where the Redis Enterprise Database should exist.
 Changing this forces a new Redis Enterprise Database to be created.

 * `cluster_id` - (Required) The resource id of the Redis Enterprise Cluster to deploy this Redis Enterprise Database.
 Changing this forces a new Redis Enterprise Database to be created.